univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 Syntax types
-   can be used to verify the correctness of command attributes defined by the UMCP client in the request message or return values provided by the UMC modules.
+   can be used to verify the correctness of command attributes defined by the UMC client in the request message or return values provided by the UMC modules.

 Categories